Zuhayr-Barhoumi/blog/_posts/2023-07-24-data-structures-in-java-part-3-linked-lists copy.md

 - **Sequential access:** Whereas in arrays we have direct access to elements by index, that is not possible in LinkedLists.
 To find specific elements we need to traverse the nodes in a sequential manner.
 - **Extra memory:** Each node in a LinkedList requires additional memory for the reference to the next.
 And previous node, in the case of Doubly Linked Lists.

-## When to Use LinkedLists:
+#### When to Use LinkedLists:

-In certain scenarios, we need to frequently insert or delete elements from a list whose size is supposed to change dynamically during the execution of the program.
-In such cases, LinkedLists come in handy.
-They are particularly suitable when the order of elements matters.
-As well as, when we need to manage data efficiently without having a predefined size.
+**Dynamic size and frequent insertion and deletion:** In certain scenarios, we may need to frequently insert or delete elements from a list whose size needs to change dynamically during the execution of the program.
+Linked Lists are an ideal way to achieve that.

+**Efficient Iterations:** Accessing elements by index is slower in LinkedLists compared to arrays but iterating through **all** elements is, indeed, efficient.
+In other words, LinkedLists are particularly useful when you need to traverse the entire list **sequentially**.

+**Implementing Graphs:** LinkedLists are commonly used to represent graphs, where each node in the list represents a vertex, and the edges are stored as references to other nodes in the list.

+**Memory Efficiency:** Compared to arrays or ArrayLists, LinkedLists can be more memory-efficient.
+They only require memory for the data and references to the next and previous node.
+Arrays have additional overhead for the fixed-size buffer.

+#### LinkedList vs. ArrayList:

+As I’ve already mentioned some of the use cases for LinkedLists you may conclude that are a more suitable choice than Arrays and ArrayLists.
+However, in many other cases I’d say the opposite.
+For example, accessing elements by index is slower in LinkedLists than in arrays.
+Therefore, if your use case requires frequent insertions and deletions at the either ends of the collection or **sequential access** then use LinkedLists.
+If your use case, otherwise, requires frequent **random** **access**, arrays or ArrayLists might be more suitable.

+As with any data structure, the choice of using a LinkedList depends on the specific requirements and constraints of the problem you are trying to solve.

 ## Practical Code Example of LinkedList: